pschool-in/curriculum/content/grammar/right-word.md

 *Who's* the prime minister of India?
 *Whose* keys are on the table?
 I want someone *who's* loyal to me.

+How do you call someone *who* lives in India?
+*Who's* your new English teacher?
+This is Magi *who* saw a rabbit in our garden.
+*Whose* camera is this?
+Is it yours, Prema?
+This is the doctor *who* helped Sara recover from her illness.

 ```

 ## there, their vs they're